spati2/ASE_test/Review1_MT1.md

 1. Simulated annealing
    1. When to use SA
+      * It is used to do unordered search where greedy algorithms fail.
    1. Why random jumps?
+      * No escape from local maxima
    2. What is the cooling schedule?
       1. Why slow cooling? (when you jump less and less)
    1. When to stop